Your move - traffic sources in Google Analytics and how to use them

 What are „gclid” and „fbclid”?

-Mikołaj likes to check whether blog articles that he recommends during meetings are gaining popularity.
-He looks into each of them separately, checks the source and medium using the secondary dimension option, and the data from specific days.
-However, he noticed that sometimes you see extra strings next to his post URLs, such as:
+Mikołaj likes to check whether the blog articles he recommends during meetings are gaining popularity.
+He looks at each one individually, checking the source and medium of the session in the additional dimensions of the Pages and Screens report, and also checking data for specific days.
+However, he's noticed that sometimes his post URLs contain additional strings of characters, such as:

 ?fbclid=IwAR1oxWXnYnwfbFfFMfKgFtvCWxoERX63nCdlHzgMxv-9z4J6-Wrq_YKtcEU.

-These are elements that identify clicks on specific posts, in this case on Facebook (element "fbclid").
-There may also be "zarsrc" for Zalo, and certainly other "signatures" from social media platforms.
-Write in the comment below the article if you met other ones.
+These are elements that identify clicks on specific posts, in this case on Facebook (the "fbclid" element).
+Zalo's "zarsrc" may also be present, and certainly other social media platform "signatures."
+If you encounter any, please add them in the comments below.
 This may help other readers 😊

-Miki started paying attention to various add-ons to web addresses and discovered that when he clicked on a Google Ads ad, he sees a string with the element "gclid" in the address bar.
-This cannot be seen in Analytics, but if you advertise on the Google Network, your Analytics can record traffic data from specific campaigns and ad groups, thanks to the "gclid" elements of this string.
-However, it may happen that there are redirects between the ad and the landing page where the store or specific product is located.
-They cause the "gclid" element to disappear and neither Analytics nor Ads are able to read which ad is coming from a particular visit.
-Then it goes to the (direct) / (none) bag, into which Analytics throws not only direct inputs, but also everything that cannot be assigned to other sources.
-That is why it is worth controlling traffic as much as possible.
+Miki started paying attention to various additions to web addresses and also discovered that after clicking on a Google Ads ad, he sees a string with the "gclid" element in the address bar.
+This isn't visible in Analytics, but if you advertise on the Google Network, your Analytics can record traffic data from specific campaigns and ad groups thanks to the "gclid" elements in this string.
+However, redirects can sometimes occur between the ad and the landing page containing the store or a specific product.
+These redirects cause the "gclid" element to disappear, and neither Analytics nor Ads can determine which ad the visit originated from.
+Then, the visit is placed in the (direct)/(none) bucket, where Analytics lumps not only direct visits but also anything it can't attribute to other sources.
+That's why it's worth monitoring traffic as much as possible.

 Can we influence the type of incoming traffic?

-There is a way for Analytics to correctly assign the source and medium (and therefore channel) of traffic to sessions as per our intentions.
-UTM elements are used for this, which can be attached to the URL provided in a post, article or e-mail.
-UTM might look like this (bold part):
+UTM is a way for Analytics to correctly attribute traffic source and medium (and therefore channel) to sessions, based on our intentions.
+It can be attached to a URL shared in a post, article, or email.
+A UTM might look like this (bold):

 https://www.mojepozdroze.pl?utm_source=newsletter&utm_medium=mail&utm_campaign=argentina